 While traditional houseplants are often the go-to option, it’s sometimes fun to think outside the box.
 Trailing houseplants offer a completely new dynamic when it comes to indoor greenery.
 The English Ivy mirrors the Devil’s Ivy with how its pointed leaves look, but it offers new possibilities when it comes to positioning and visual effects.
 Why not place it up high and enjoy the look of those spiny leaves trailing down on you from above?
 If you’re looking for the finishing touch to your spooky or autumnal setting, the English Ivy is a great choice.

 With its stripey, dark purple leaves, our Tradescantia Zebrina is one of our favourite trailing plants.
 This coloured beauty contrasts the traditional greenery of the English and Devil’s Ivy and looks fabulous with its patterned leaves.
-For the ultimate trailing plant goals, take a look at our Trailing Plant Bundle, which includes a medium Peperomia Rotundifolia, Tradescantia Zebrina and a Devil’s Ivy.
+For the ultimate trailing Halloween houseplant goals, take a look at our Trailing Plant Bundle.
+It includes a medium Peperomia Rotundifolia, Tradescantia Zebrina and a Devil’s Ivy.

 Making the most of Halloween with our colourful Crotons